RKrafty/LSPCA/Help_files/Windows_Users_Instructions.md

-Windows users can run the LSPCA on Docer Desktop by following steps.
+Windows users can run the LSPCA on Docker Desktop by the following steps.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows and create an account.